section-engineering-education/engineering-education/content/articles/shell-script-to-demonstrate-the-se-of-shell-function-library/index.md

 When the functions are developed, they can be reused wherever they are needed in several test automation scripts.
 We may need to interact with these files for a variety of reasons, including test data iterations, spreadsheet verification, and so on.

-3. Some businesses even create functions for each business function of the application under test, which can then be utilized to create other test script combinations.
+3. Some companies construct functions for each of the application's business functions, which can then be utilized to create other test script combinations.

 > Similarly, individuals desire function libraries for a variety of reasons.
 Another advantage is that once these functions are exposed, they become central, so any changes made to them are reflected in any scripts that utilize them.